getml/reflect-cpp/docs/rfl_ref.md

 Again, this will not compile, because the compiler cannot figure out the intended size of the struct.

-A possible solution might be to use `std::shared_ptr`:
+A possible solution might be to use `std::unique_ptr`:

 ```cpp
 // Will compile, but not an ideal design.